Series "How to choose a programming language"

 Google Pixel vs. iPhone 7 or how programming languages are being chosen in real life

-Some time ago, even before Leonid Suschev (a co-founder of mkdev.me) and I released Specializations on mkdev.me, we were discussing their possible contents for the god-knows-which time.
+Some time ago, even before Leonid Suschev (a co-founder of mkdev.me) and I released Specializations on mkdev.me back in 2017, we were discussing their possible contents for the god-knows-which time.
 Those discussions were exhausting and wistful and could even make the whole industry look repulsive.
 Classifying IT knowledge is a rather ungrateful task.
 For some the outcome would be unsatisfying and some would be even outraged with it.

 Here are some questions that we’ve come across: